 - Additional CPE hours for the session they present (CPE hours for speakers are earned at five times the presentation time for the first presentation of the topic or an extensively modified topic)

-- Access to the Speaker Ready Room at The Cosmopolitan from Sunday, 30 April – Tuesday, 2 May
+- Access to the Speaker Ready Room at The Hilton Chicago from Sunday, 29 April – Tuesday, 1 May

 SESSION LEARNING LEVELS